LightningLaser8/IS2/README.md

 `version` defines the _mod's version_, should be used to detect updated mods in saves, for example.

 `definitions` gives the path _from the mod.json file_ to the definition file.
+`scripts` gives the path _from the mod.json file_ to the script definition file.

 #### Definition File